open-cogsci/datamatrix/doc-pelican/content/pages/basic.md

  row = dm[0] # Get the first row
  for colname, cell in row:
  	print('%s = %s' % (colname, cell))
 --%

+The `column_names` property gives a sorted list of all column names (without the corresponding column objects):

+%--
+python: |
+ print(dm.column_names)
+--%